- Managing Tracks

 Then the category of rhythm can be selected, for example, Jazz.
 The sub-rhythm now needs to be selected, for example, Jazz Brushes, and then finally the tempo and instrumentation, let us say, 120 and Brushes-alone, which means brushes only will be used; “Brushes; Hi-hat” would mean brushes predominates with hi-hats only on the ‘B’ sections.
-A short audio sample will be provided of the Jazz Brushes rhythm to aid your selection.
+A short audio sample will be provided of the Jazz Brushes rhythm, with the chosen instrumentation, to aid your selection.

 Selecting the SongForm